 Occupations and Jobs

-In the beginning, everyone was a farmer.
+The Kingdom: When ancient Rome was just beginning, everyone was a farmer.
+Everyone was a warrior.
 Everyone had to fight when necessary.

 Some jobs were paid in food and shelter or other goods.
 Some were paid in Roman coin.

-Plebs: The poor worked all the time.
-Some merchants and craftsmen were quite wealthy and had slaves to do their work for them.
+Plebs: Some merchants and craftsmen were quite wealthy and had slaves to do their work for them.
+Most plebs were very poor and worked all the time, either in the city or on the farms.

 Rome was a busy place.